Is it safe to travel to Mexico? Your helpful health and safety guide

 U.S. government via Travel.State.Gov

-Discover our three travel protection plans that may be suitable for your trip to Mexico below – because everyone’s vacation itinerary and travel needs are a little different.
+Discover our three broadest plans that may be suitable for your trip to Mexico below — because everyone’s vacation itinerary and travel needs are a little different.

 Travel Protection Plans for Mexico

-Travel Med: This plan can provide on-trip coverage only to assist with post-departure benefits such as emergency medical, trip interruption/delay, lost baggage, and more.
+Advantage: This plan can provide affordable coverage like emergency medical, trip interruption, travel delay, lost baggage, and more.

 Want more information?
 Visit our travel insurance for Mexico page →